 There are also many snakes including rattlesnakes.
 They usually scurry off when they hear noise, but it is a good idea to watch where you put your feet, especially on the grass.

 With the heat in Florida, it is important to stay hydrated especially on trails with little to no shade.
 Bring water with you, but don’t eat any snacks along the trails as it may attract wildlife.

 With all that being said, the Everglades National Park is an amazing place to get up close to nature and it is easy to understand why it is a popular place to visit with kids.

 The Everglades Facts for Kids

-The Everglades is sure to impress both adults and kids.
-To impress children even more, here are a few Everglades fun facts for kids.
+To impress children, here are a few Everglades fun facts for kids.

 - The Everglades is the only place in the world where both crocodiles and alligators live together.
 While they don’t hang out together, they live in the same region.

 - The Everglades is home to the Florida panther which is now one of the most endangered species on the planet.